niamurrell/value-app/README.md

 ## Description

 Have you ever wanted to know how much value you're getting out of the things you buy?
-With this app you can track the per-use value of your purchases over time.
+With this app you can track the per-use cost of your purchases over time.
 Set the initial purchase price when you buy the item, then click 'I used it!' every time you use the item.
-The app will keep track of the per-use value so you can make sure you're getting good use of your spending money.
+The app will keep track of the per-use cost so you can make sure you're getting good use of your spending money.

+## In Progress

+* Fix date displays
+* Style site & browser form support
+* Add edit Thing
+* Add currency support
+* Add support for subscriptions where you keep paying in

 ## Installation